-New Garden Friends School is accredited by the Southern Association of Independent Schools, SAIS.
-The school holds active membership in the Friends Council on Education, FCE, National Association of Independent Schools, NAIS, North Carolina Association of Independent Schools, NCAIS and the Triad Association of Non-Public Schools, TANPS.
+New Garden Friends School is accredited by the Southern Association of Colleges and Schools and the Southern Association of Independent Schools (SAIS).
+The school holds active membership in the Friends Council on Education (FCE), National Association of Independent Schools (NAIS), North Carolina Association of Independent Schools, and the Triad Association of Non-Public Schools (TANPS).